Cassandra Bankson: Early life

-Bankson was born to Jennifer and Richard Bankson in San Francisco, California.
+Bankson was born to Jennifer and Richard Bankson in San Francisco.
 She grew up in the affluent suburbs of the San Francisco bay area and was raised in a predominantly Christian household.
 At age eight, Bankson developed a rather innocuous strain of Acne vulgaris, which later transformed into an aggressive strain of acne conglobata by the time she was fourteen.
 Eventually her severe skin condition had progressed to the extent that it engulfed her entire face and most of her body.
 Bankson's parents tried tirelessly to treat their daughter's acne by taking her to 16 different specialists across the United States and western Europe, which proved unsuccessful.
 Bankson was bullied relentlessly for her severe acne and eventually pulled out of school as a result.
 She later studied with a private tutor to complete her education.
-Along with her skin condition, she also has uterus didelphys, a condition wherein she possesses two vaginas, two wombs, and two cervixes.
+Along with her skin condition, she also has uterus didelphys, a condition wherein she possesses two vaginas, two uteruses, and two cervixes.